Sunbertrs/mai_pico_configurator/README.md

 Click the "Sensitivity" button, type the area you want to adjust using your keyboard, and adjust it using arrow `←` or `→`.
 Then apply the changes with Enter.

 You can turn back to the main screen by pressing `Esc`.
-This is also available to the following functions.
+This is also available to use in the following functions.

 ### LED brightness